tillitis/tkey-ssh-agent/README.md

 The larger C app is an ed25519 signer.

+You need `riscv32-elf-binutils`.
 Build the device program with `make`.

 Build the host program: